 Home use (unsupervised) of biofeedback therapy is not covered (e.g., RESPeRATE®, Innosense®).
-Coverage for biofeedback for any indication other than as outlined in this policy is considered to be Unproven and therefore NOT COVERED.
+Coverage for biofeedback for any indication other than as outlined in this policy is considered to be Experimental, Investigational or Unproven and therefore NOT COVERED.
 Specific benefit exclusions may also apply per the Exclusions section of the applicable benefit documents.
+The Geisinger Technology Assessment Committee evaluated this technology and concluded that there is insufficient evidence in the peer-reviewed published medical literature to establish the effectiveness of this technology on health outcomes when compared to established tests or technologies.